WafflesRGood-01/SinarDigital_BE_MiniProject1_Aaron-Adinoto_10/README.md

-This is my first back-end project and it was mainly made for fun.
+This is my first back-end project, it was mainly made for training but also to be fun.